Tempo logotype

 OpEx analysis helps investors understand how an organization distributes its budget and allocates funds.
 Comparing OpEx against net sales showcases management effectiveness, providing insight into sales performance and revenue.

-CapEx versus OpEx: How to balance both budgets
+How to balance CapEx and OpEx budgets

 • Taxes: As an asset's value decreases over time, it produces a tax benefit when you claim it as a depreciation expense at year-end.